Local Plan Examination: Overview

 - Pre-Hearing Meeting - this meeting held by the Inspector explained the format of the examination.

 - Publication of Matters and Issues - these are the matters and issues that the Inspector has identified to date for consideration at the hearings.
-The list of matters and issues will be updated during the examination process.
+The list of matters and issues was updated during the examination process.

-- Production of written statements - these statements are written by the Council(s) and objectors in response to the Inspector’s Matters and Issues and may include Statements of Common Ground.
+- Production of written statements - these statements were written by the Council(s) and objectors in response to the Inspector’s Matters and Issues and may include Statements of Common Ground.

-- Hearing Sessions - the Inspector will hold hearing sessions.
-The programme detailing the hearings that have been identified to date has been published.
-Hearings are an opportunity for the Inspector to clarify and / or seek additional information on any issues relating to the 'soundness' of the Local Plan.
-Members of the public are able to attend the hearing sessions to observe proceedings.
+- Hearing Sessions - the Inspector held hearing sessions.
+Hearings were an opportunity for the Inspector to clarify and / or seek additional information on any issues relating to the 'soundness' of the Local Plan.
+Members of the public were able to attend the hearing sessions to observe proceedings.

 - Production of the Inspector’s Report giving her recommendations.

-Throughout the examination process there may be correspondence on certain issues between the Inspector and the Council; this correspondence can be found on the Post Submission Correspondence with the Inspector webpage.
+Throughout the examination process there was correspondence on certain issues between the Inspector and the Council; this correspondence can be found on the Post Submission Correspondence with the Inspector webpage.

 If you wish to find out in more detail how the examination of the Local Plan will be carried out the Planning Inspectorate has published a useful guide: Examining Local Plans Procedural Practice.